Skip to Content

 • Preparing for Intervention

-To start the water damage control process, first, clear the area affected by the leakages of furniture and rugs.
+First, clear the area affected by the furniture and rug leakages to start the water damage control process.
 This step would provide easier access to the damaged area for further processes.
-Furthermore, disconnect all appliances and electronics located near the affected area to prevent any unintended electrical mishaps.
+Furthermore, disconnect all appliances and electronics near the affected area to prevent unintended electrical mishaps.

 • Essential Steps for Water Removal

-An efficient way of removing water from your wood floors is by using a wet-dry vacuum with strong suction power, capable of removing visible standing water and equally essential, the water from invisible pores in the wood.
+An efficient way of removing water from your wood floors is by using a wet-dry vacuum with strong suction power, capable of eliminating visible standing water and, equally essential, the water from invisible pores in the wood.

 • How to Effectively Clean Up After Water Damage